ywamsendai/ywamsendai-wiki/docs/phones.md

 ## 'SIM Free' Phone with MVNO Carrier (Recommended)

 Recently, low-cost carriers have been gaining popularity called MVNO (Mobile Virtual Network Operators) carriers.
 They run on the top of the traditional carriers while giving customers cheaper and more flexible plans.
-Recommended carriers are LINE Mobile, Rakuten Mobile, Biglobe, and Aeon Mobile.
+You can find a list of the most popular plans at [Kakaku.com](http://kakaku.com/mobile_data/sim/ranking.asp?si_option2=1&lid=sim_top_voice_search&si_mindatatraffic=0&si_maxdatatraffic=13).

 If you already own a phone from your home country, it is compatible with GSM SIM cards, and is unlocked*, then you can use that here in Japan.
 Otherwise, you can purchase a SIM-free (unlocked) smartphone from places such as Amazon or Expansys for around ¥15,000 for a basic smartphone, ¥35,000 for a mid-range smartphone or ¥80,000 for a high-end smartphone.